jasgoh92/SpringBoot/README.md

+Sorry i saved the file as toollist as i saw wrongly initially until i got too far and realised it was todolist.

 What did you like about this project?
 I liked that i was given an exercise which was similar so i can practise it before attempting the assessment.
 ●  	What did you struggle with in this project?